-Olympic campgrounds can disappear fast for coast and rainforest weekends
+Olympic coast and rainforest campgrounds can disappear fast on peak summer and shoulder-season dates

 How to book Olympic campgrounds in 2026

-Kalaloch, Hoh, and Mora are easy to understand and hard to land on prime dates.
-This guide covers the main campgrounds, the real competition, and what to do when cancellations become your best remaining shot.
+Kalaloch, Hoh, and Mora are not interchangeable.
+Coast-first road trips, rainforest hiking weekends, and broader peninsula loops each reward a different first target.
+This guide covers how the main campgrounds differ, where seasonal demand stacks up, and what to do when cancellations become your best remaining shot.

 The hardest part is not understanding the booking flow.
-It is reacting fast enough when a workable Olympic coast or rainforest site suddenly reappears.
+It is knowing when to pivot from coast to rainforest, then reacting fast enough when a workable Olympic site suddenly reappears.

 Olympic campground booking guide